VladimirGladky/anilizer/README.md

 ## Usage

+Warning!!! before using Gem, install gem lemmatizer gem install lemmatizer

 Type FULL path to the FOLDER with .txt files in which you need to count words.
 Then type words, dividing by space, that you don't want to be count.
-Then program will show you the results
+Then program will show you the results.

 ## Development